Xbox Series X console with controller

 "Despite all its blubbering about wanting to diversify the kinds of games getting released and support studios doing cool stuff, Microsoft would rather kill the studio that made a successful game like Hi-Fi Rush than let someone else profit from the IP."

-The Human Cost: An Open Letter and a Lawsuit
+The Human Cost: An Open Letter Nobody in Power Acknowledged

 On October 10, 2025, 93 former Xbox employees signed an open letter condemning Microsoft's leadership.